 Thinking of taking on more staff post lockdown?
 Perhaps bringing a new apprentice into the ranks might be something you’d like to consider as a way of helping your business begin growing again?

-The Australian Government as part of its economic response to COVID-19 has launched a new subsidy to support apprentice and trainee wages until the 31st of March 2021.
+The Australian Government as part of its economic response to COVID-19 has launched a new subsidy to support apprentice and trainee wages until the end of September 2021.

 This is a great incentive, as it’s no secret that taking on an apprentice in any trade, service or construction business is an investment.
 You devote your time, money and expertise in the hope that your efforts will pay off with a skilled worker who provides professional value in more ways than one.